What is TPLO Surgery?

 This constant tension or stress on the dog’s ACL, therefore makes this ligament the most susceptible to injury.
 In fact, injury to this ligament is hands-down the most common orthopedic injury in dogs.

 When a dog tears its ACL, every time the dog goes to stand or put weight on the leg, the femur slides/rubs on the back of the tibia.
 This rubbing causes pain and inflammation, which is very uncomfortable.
 This is why most dogs with a torn ACL will not even put any weight on the leg, or if they do, they will just toe touch the leg to the ground.

 The true beauty of the TPLO surgery is that it completely alters the dynamics of the knee.
-Once the bone is cut and the tibial plateau is rotated, where the femur and the tibia communicate, no longer can the femur slide backwards.
+Once the bone is cut and the tibial plateau is rotated, where the femur and the tibia communicate, no longer can the femur slide backward.
 The knee is immediately stabilized.
 Doing so, eliminates the need for the ACL ligament entirely and returns stability to the joint immediately.

 Quickly after surgery dogs who have TPLO surgery will begin to use the limb again.
 In fact, in most cases, the dogs are weight-bearing literally the day of surgery if not the next day.
 That said if your dog does not use the leg for a few days…don’t freak ok, its ok, every dog is different.
 RETURN TO TOP

 What is the cost?

-The cost of TPLO surgery can vary dramatically depending on who is doing the surgery, where the surgery is being performed and what part of the country you live in.
+The cost of TPLO surgery can vary dramatically depending on who is doing the surgery, where the surgery is being performed, and what part of the country you live in.
 The average cost ranges from $3500 – $5500.
-In most cases this total cost includes pre-surgery blood work, the anesthesia, anesthesia monitoring, pain medication, the surgery itself, post-surgery care and to-go-home medications.
+In most cases, this total cost includes pre-surgery blood work, anesthesia, anesthesia monitoring, pain medication, the surgery itself, post-surgery care, and to-go-home medications.
 Some hospitals may even include post-surgical physical therapy available at their hospital.
 RETURN TO TOP

 What are the alternatives?